-Prior to the Acquisition, Wolfson paid deficit contributions of approximately \$1.65 million in April 2014.
-As of March 28, 2015, the Company was obligated, and subsequently paid, approximately \$1.4 million to the Scheme by April 30, 2015 and is obligated to pay approximately \$0.6 million by April 30, 2016, which is recorded on the consolidated balance sheets in "Accrued salaries and benefits" and "Other long-term liabilities," respectively.
+As of March 26, 2016, the Company was obligated, and subsequently paid, approximately \$0.5 million to the Scheme on April 25, 2016, which is recorded on the consolidated balance sheets in "Accrued salaries and benefits".
 The Company expects to completely close the Scheme over the next ten years.